-2011: Sir Merrick Cockell presents graduation certificates to the students on the UK’s first Postgraduate Certificate in Shared Services
+2011: Sir Merrick Cockell presents graduation certificates to the students on the UK’s first Postgraduate Certificate in Shared Services (now the Postgraduate Certificate in Collaborative Transformation)

 2012: Baroness Hanham presents to another cohort of students